Tickets on Sale for Oscar Shorts!

-Enjoy refreshments and conversation while casting ballots for your picks to win the Oscars!
+Enjoy refreshments and conversation with fellow film lovers while casting ballots for your picks to win the Oscars.
 Ballots that correctly pick the winners will be entered in a raffle to win passes to the Trenton Film Festival, March 29 through April 2.

 Documentary Shorts – Two-Part Program

 Joe’s Violin – dir.
 Kahane Cooperman, US, 24 minutes

 Extremis – dir.
 Dan Krauss, US, 24 minutes

 4.1 Miles – dir.
 Daphne Matziaraki, US, 26 minutes

 Watani: My Homeland – dir.
 Marcel Mettelsiefen, UK, 40 minutes

 The White Helmets – dir.
 Orlando von Einsiedel, UK, 41 minutes

 Live Action Shorts

 Sing – dir.
 Kristof Deák, Hungary, 25 minutes